Spheres-cu/subdx-dl/README.md

 ## Config options

-With config file arguments you can save some options for use any time, thats options are: quiet, verbose, force, no_choose, no_filter, nlines, path, proxy, Season, imdb.
+With config file arguments you can save some options for use any time, thats options are: quiet, verbose, force, no_choose, no_filter, nlines, path, proxy, Season, imdb, lang.

 The arguments for settings this options are: